ultral/ultral.github.io/it/200k_iac.md

 ![Infrastructure as bash history](assets/200k_iabh.png?raw=true "Infrastructure as bash history")

-Let us imagine that you are onboarding on a project and you hear something like: "We use *Infrastructure as Code* approach".
+Let us imagine that you are on-boarding on a project and you hear something like: "We use *Infrastructure as Code* approach".
 Unfortunately, what they really mean is *Infrastructure as bash history* or *Documentation as bash history*.
 This is almost a real situation.
 For example, Denis Lysenko described this situation in his speech [How to replace infrastructure and stop worrying(RU)](https://www.youtube.com/watch?v=Qf5xHuiYgN4).
 Denis shared the story on how to convert bash history into an upscale infrastructure.

 Let us check source code definition: `a text listing of commands to be compiled or assembled into an executable computer program`.
 If we want we can present *Infrastructure as bash history* like code.
 This is a text & a list of commands.
 It describes how a server was configured.
 Moreover, it is:
 1. *Reproducible*: you can get bash history, execute commands and probably get working infrastructure.